omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![Page view showing the fields for Add Page](../sites/sitesfiles/sitepg_add.png)

 Once you have entered this information, click the Add button in the upper right hand corner of the browser window.
 You will be automatically taken to the edit form for that page.

+If you decide you do not want to create the page, click the Cancel button.

 ## Browse Pages
 The pages tab (once you have at least one page) will display all of your pages in their navigation order.
 Child pages will display below the parent page with a `-` before the page title.